Welcome to Hedgehog Class.

 Please try to read with your children each evening for 10 minutes and record this in the yellow reading log.
 If we can see all the pages in the book have been read, we will change the book.
 We will ask you to read the story several times with your child to encourage them to use their comprehension skills to understand the story that they are reading rather than simply decoding the words with their sounds.

 In Hedgehog Class, we use Tapestry to document children’s learning and development.
-You will already have seen some of the fabulous learning that has taken place and we are excited to see you sharing observations from home with us too.
+You will already have seen some of the videos we have shared with you of our classroom and school grounds.
+Tapestry is a wonderful tool for you to share your child's interests and achievements with us too and we love to see the activities they enjoy at home.
+It contributes to an "all round" picture of our children.
 If you require any help with Tapestry, please come into class and see Mrs Frost who will be pleased to help you.

 Fruit and Milk.